PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Introduction

+Among alternative sampling strategies, burst sampling has recently emerged as a promising approach.
+It captures multiple high-frequency samples within short time intervals to record fast-changing or transient dynamics, while alternating with low-frequency or missing data periods to conserve resources.
+This scheme has demonstrated the ability to capture both rapid and slow dynamics efficiently (see Figure~\ref{fig:sampling}).
+However, despite its growing practical relevance, burst-sampled, multi-scale data remains largely unexplored in the context of deep learning for spatiotemporal systems.

+To address this underexplored yet practically important challenge, we propose a framework named Physics-Informed Multi-Scale Recurrent Learning (PIMRL).
+PIMRL is designed to model sparse, non-uniform, and burst-sampled spatiotemporal data by coupling latent-space macro-scale inference with micro-scale physical correction.
+The macro module operates in a learned latent space to perform efficient temporal reasoning and accelerate simulation, while the micro module enforces fine-grained physical consistency using pretrained PDE priors.
+To integrate information across time and resolution scales, we introduce a dedicated cross-scale message passing mechanism that fuses information between the two modules, ensuring stability and accuracy during long-term rollouts.
+Our contributions are summarized as follows:

-\begin{itemize} [noitemsep, topsep=0pt, partopsep=3pt, parsep=3pt] \item We proposed a new PIMRL framework that effectively leverages information from multi-scale data for long-term spatiotemporal dynamics prediction.
-The concept of reducing the accumulation of errors is achieved through the integration of the macro-scale and micro-scale modules. \item We designed a novel message passing mechanism between micro- and macro-scale modules, which effectively transmits physical information, enhances the micro-module's correction capability, and reduces the number of micro-scale rollout iterations through the macro-scale module. \item The PIMRL model achieved optimal performance in effectively predicting the duration of multiple different cases from fluid dynamics to physical systems, demonstrating its scalability and laying a solid foundation for more generalizable models in the future. \end{itemize}
+\begin{itemize} \item We propose a Physics-Informed Multi-Scale Recurrent Learning (PIMRL) framework that effectively leverages information from multi-scale, burst-sampled data to improve long-term spatiotemporal dynamics prediction. \item We develop a cross-scale message passing mechanism that fuses physical information between macro and micro modules, ensuring stable latent state evolution and mitigating error accumulation during long rollouts. \item Our framework achieves optimal performance in effectively predicting the dynamics of diverse systems ranging from fluid flows to general physical phenomena, demonstrating scalability and generalizability under data-scarce, irregular sampling regimes. \end{itemize}